cran/traj/README.md

 <!-- badges: end -->

-The goal of traj is to implement a three-step procedure in the spirit of Leffondree et al. (2004) to identify clusters of individual longitudinal trajectories.
+The goal of traj is to implement a three-step procedure in the spirit of Leffondre et al. (2004) to identify clusters of individual longitudinal trajectories.
 The procedure involves (1) computing a number of “measures of change”” capturing various features of the trajectories; (2) using a Principal Component Analysis based dimension reduction algorithm to